 While I can’t get built-in technology in any other stroller, I can get a better functioning stroller for that price.
 So, the question become if the technology worth the price.
 To me, it’s not.
 I am not lifting 5 extra pounds everyday so I can see how much I’ve walked and what the temperature is.
 I can do it on my phone which I can charge at home.
 The headlights are useless for me since I don’t walk at night.

 This buggy retails for $699 and comes with a cup holder.
-It’s available only in black.
+It’s available in black only.

 -Large canopy.
 It has two large panels and a pop-out sunvisor that could be tucked away if not needed.
 Unfortunately, there is no peekaboo window nor any hidden mesh.
 That’s something that should be added in the next version.